HPCarey/Phrasal-verbs-quiz/README.md

 #### Landing page
 * The landing page features a quick explanation about phrasal verbs and a start button.
-* All buttons have a hover feature to help user's identify when the cursor is in contact with the button.
+* All buttons have a hover feature to help users identify when the cursor is in contact with the button.

 ![landing page](readme/wireframes/landing-page.png)